One of the most asked questions during my appearances on MSNBC's Your Business revolved around timing a new business.

 Do you genuinely like talking to other people?

-Retail is connecting with people from your crew to your landlord to your vendors and your customers.
+Retail involves connecting with people, from your crew to your landlord to your vendors and customers.
 If you don’t like to do that, this is probably not for you.

 Do you get a thrill from making a sale?